cuba-platform/ldap-addon/README.md

 ![Default Rule Editor](img/default-rule-editor.png)

+* *Description*: a short description of the default rule.
+* *Terminal rule*: if checked, then other rules cannot be applied, if the default rule was used.
 * *Access group*: defines an access group to be assigned to a user, if the default rule is applied.
-* *Terminal rule*: if checked, then other rules cannot be applied, if the default rule was used.
+* *Override existing access group*: if checked, then an access group that was previously assigned to a user is removed and the group specified in the 'Access group' field is used instead.
 * *Override existing roles*: if checked, then all roles that were previously assigned to a user are removed and the ones specified in the 'Roles' section are used instead.
-* *Override existing access group*: if checked, then an access group that was previously assigned to a user is removed and the group specified in the 'Access group' field is used instead.
-* *Description*: a short description of the default rule.

-The 'Roles' table allows creating a set of roles, which are to be assigned to a user, if the default rule is used.
+The 'Roles' table allows creating a set of roles, which are assigned to a user, if the default rule is used.

 ### Simple Rule

-Simple rules allow granting access rights (an access group and CUBA roles) to users, if particular conditions are met.
+Simple rules allow granting access rights (by assigning an access group and CUBA roles) to users, if particular conditions are met.
-To create a simple rule, click the 'Create simple rule' button.
+To create a simple rule, select the 'Create simple rule' option from the menu of the 'Create matching rule' button.
 All fields and settings present in Simple Matching Rule Editor are described in the section below.

 #### Simple Matching Rule Editor

 ![Simple Rule Editor](img/simple-rule-editor.png)

-Simple Matching Rule Editor comprises three sections for configuring a simple matching rule:
+Simple Matching Rule Editor comprises settings and tables for configuring a simple matching rule:

 1. __General details and settings__.
-The fields included in the section are similar to the ones described in [Default Matching
+The fields are similar to the ones described in [Default Matching Rule Editor](#default-matching-rule-editor).
-Rule Editor](#default-matching-rule-editor).
 2. __Conditions__.
 The section enables to add conditions, which have to be met for successful rule application.
 Clicking the 'Create' button opens Simple Rule Condition Editor.